Thank you for reading our post, please rate this article at the end.

 If you don’t have your car and have to keep your food outside, you may be tempted to bring everything into the tent, but this is a recipe for disaster in a bear country.

-Instead, store your food and scented items like toothpaste and lotions in odor-proof bags.
-Then find a suitable tree and hang your items.
+Instead, store your food and scented items in odor-proof bags, such as toothpaste and lotions.
+Then, find a suitable tree and hang your items.

 The best way to hang your food is to look for a tree with extended branches.
 Ideally, the food should be 15 feet from the ground and 4 feet from the tree trunk.